-Prerequisite: MAT 089 or higher, and WRT 101 or higher, or permission of instructor
+Prerequisite: MAT 089 or higher, and WRT 101 or higher, or permission of instructor Credits: 4 cr. hrs.
+(6 pds: 3 lec, 3 lab)

 Course Description: Introduction to the science of the nature and origin of the solar system, the sun and its family of planets, comets, and asteroids.
 Includes the history of astronomy and special topics regarding the space program.
 Scientific thinking as an application of critical thinking and science in contrast to pseudoscience is also covered.
 Lecture and lab are integrated.